iTwin/itwinjs-core/simpleviewtest/README.md

 * SVT_STANDALONE_FILENAME
   * Local path to an iModel, which will be the one opened by default at start-up.
+* SVT_STANDALONE_FILEPATH
+  * Allows SVT running in the browser to assume a common base path for ALL local standalone iModels (browser only).
 * SVT_STANDALONE_VIEWNAME
   * The view to open by default within an iModel.
 This may only be used in conjunction with SVT_STANDALONE_FILENAME.